Jennifer Rowsell: Academic career

-Rowsell received her bachelor’s degree from Victoria College, University of Toronto in English literature.
+Rowsell received her bachelor's degree from Victoria College at the University of Toronto in English literature.
 In 1992, she completed a teaching English as a foreign language (TEFL) diploma at Rutgers University in Paris, France.
-In 1994, she completed a master’s degree in comparative literature at University College London, University of London, UK.
-In 2001, Rowsell received her PhD in Literacy Education at King’s College London, UK under the supervision of Professor Brian Street.
+In 1994, she completed a master's degree in comparative literature at University College London, University of London, UK.
+In 2001, Rowsell received her PhD in Literacy Education at King's College London, UK under the supervision of Professor Brian Street.
 Her dissertation was titled Publishing Practices in Printed Education: British and Canadian Perspectives on Educational Publishing.

-From 2001-2005, Rowsell worked as a contract lecturer at OISE, University of Toronto and coordinated of initial teacher education cohorts.
-In 2005, Rowsell moved to Rutgers Graduate School of Education in the United States for a tenure-track position as an Assistant Professor of English Education.
+From 2001 to 2005, Rowsell worked as a contract lecturer at OISE, University of Toronto and coordinated of initial teacher education cohorts.
+In 2005, Rowsell moved to Rutgers Graduate School of Education in the United States for a tenure-track position as an assistant professor of English education.

 In 2010, Rowsell was awarded a Tier 2 Canada Research Chair in Multiliteracies at Brock University, Canada.
 During this time, she launched and directed the CFI (Canada Foundation for Innovation)-funded Centre for Multiliteracies and the Brock Learning Lab.
-Over nine years, Rowsell secured external funding to conduct research on a range of topics such as: multimodal-arts-based approaches to the teaching of English literature; the nature and properties of digital reading; arts-based and participatory methods for literacy research; videogame and app research; materialist and sociomaterial research with children and young people; makerspace research; and, applying creative methods to explore children and young people’s sensory, affective, and non-representational understandings of texts.
+Over nine years, Rowsell secured external funding to conduct research on a range of topics such as: multimodal-arts-based approaches to the teaching of English literature; the nature and properties of digital reading; arts-based and participatory methods for literacy research; videogame and app research; materialist and sociomaterial research with children and young people; makerspace research; and, applying creative methods to explore children and young people's sensory, affective, and non-representational understandings of texts.

-In 2019, Rowsell moved back to the UK as a Professor of Social Innovation at the University of Bristol.
+In 2019, Rowsell moved back to the UK as a professor of social innovation at the University of Bristol.
 In 2022, she then moved to the University of Sheffield.
 Professor Rowsell is Lead Editor of Reading Research Quarterly and she co-edits the Routledge Expanding Literacies in Education series with Dr. Carmen Media (Indiana University) and Professor Gerald Campano (University of Pennsylvania).